chapel-lang/chapel/doc/rst/language/spec/modules.rst

    *Implementation Notes*.

+   A ``main`` function will only be considered to identify the main module if it appears within a file named on the command line.

-   In the current Chapel compiler implementation, the *– –main-module* flag can be used to specify the module from which the main function definition will be used.
+   The *––main-module* flag can be used to specify the module from which the main function definition will be used.

 ..